merge4victor/rizvir-website/static/content/articles/easy-secure-firewalls-with-firehol/README.md

 You might be tempted to just go through an online country IP list, convert it into a variable and do a "server accept ssh src "$COUNTRY" or something, but you may quickly discover that your firewall rule take more than 10 minutes to apply. iptables is just not efficient with a long list of IP networks.
 Use ipsets instead, it'd make the same thing apply almost instantly.

+However, ipset support is only from **firehol version 3**, not firehol 1.x/2.x that is included in EPEL; so you may have to compile the latest firehol (and thus "iprange") from source for this to work unless EPEL updates firehol to 3.x+

 So after a `yum install ipset`, include something this function after `version`, but before the `interface` line:

 ```bash